Three-pronged Vajra (Dorje)

 Materials: Iron

-The iron vajra presented here has three points, an unusual form in Tibet more frequently encountered in Japanese Buddhism.
-Marked with small skulls, it was certainly used during wrathful rituals.
+An unusual form in Tibet more frequently encountered in Japanese Buddhism, this iron three-pronged vajra is marked with small skulls and was certainly used during wrathful rituals.